ExtremeMalmz/Spacegame-v0/README.md

 # Spacegame-v0
 REQUIREMENTS : you need to install pygame on your IDE before running this program

-DESCRIPTION : A fun game where you move a spaceship around
+DESCRIPTION : A fun game where you move a spaceship around with cool background music